 How to Plan a COVID-19 Safe Thanksgiving

-As Thanksgiving approaches, Peterborough Public Health is providing recommendations to help residents plan a safe and healthy holiday.
+Thanksgiving is around the corner.
+This season, Peterborough Public Health has several recommendations to help residents stay safe and healthy.

 The following activities are considered moderate risk:

-- Do not participate in social gatherings, including religious services, if you are sick, have recently travelled outside of Peterborough to an area with a high rate of transmission, are awaiting testing results, or are a close contact of someone with COVID-19.
+- Going to social gatherings, including religious services, if you are sick, awaiting testing results, or are a close contact of someone with COVID-19,

 - Test the internal temperature of the meat with a probe thermometer at the thickest part but away from the bone.